walmartlabs/ridicule/README.md

 ### validation

-`ridicule.validate` is a function that takes a request+reply pair, then a validation object, consisting a `validator` object, and a `callback` function.
+`ridicule.validate` is a function that takes a request and reply pair, then a validation object, consisting a `validator` object, and a `callback` function.

 The `validator` object is a plain object, where each key represents the key of